 The Southern Campaign was critical in determining the outcome of the American Revolutionary War, yet the South’s importance has been downplayed in most historical accounts to date.
 SCETV has previously produced a documentary for public television, The Mapping of Kosciusko’s Tunnel, about archeological work at Ninety Six National Historic Site.

-Each of The Southern Campaign eight modules include a short video episode, photos, maps and online curriculum for South Carolina teachers.
+Each of the eight The Southern Campaign modules includes a short video episode, photos, maps and online curriculum for South Carolina teachers.
 Below find a quick index to the modules and direct links to the video episodes.

 The War for American independence began well for patriots in the South.
 In the city of Charles Town, South Carolina (known as “Charleston” after the war)—an unfinished palmetto fort remarkably withstood the cannon balls of the British fleet in 1776.
 Men like William Moultrie, Francis Marion, William Jasper, and others became Revolutionary War heroes.

 Four years later—the American Revolution was deadlocked.
 In the North, battles were won and lost with little effect.
 General Henry Clinton and the British high command decided what they needed was a “Southern strategy.”

 Colonel Abraham Buford was leading a regiment of Continental soldiers from Virginia to South Carolina to help defend Charleston.
 A group of soldiers coming from Charleston met them on the road and told them Charleston had already fallen into the British hands.
 Col. Buford decided to turn the men back towards North Carolina to keep the British from advancing into South Carolina.